 Validate the inputs

-Data sources which you do not trust make sure to know them as like this there would be fewer chances of software vulnerabilities.
+For data sources you do not trust make sure to know them as there would be fewer chances of software vulnerabilities.
 Keep an eye on external data sources which include:

 Authentication and Management of Passcode

-Just limiting access to users like this you can prevent cyber-attacks and data breaches.
+Limiting access to users like this can prevent cyber-attacks and data breaches.
 You can use one of the following ways as well:

-- For password, hashing use a trusted system.
+1. For password, hashing uses a trusted system.

 Use Python’s Recent Version